About Jay

 the company for their production of Papa Doc by composer Dorothy

-musical about stopping violence toward the LGBTQ community at American Theatre of Actors.
+In the fall of 2022, Jay made his off-Broadway debut with Write Act Repertory in Markus Ferraro’ XIMER, a techno-rock musical about stopping violence toward the LGBTQ community at American Theatre of Actors.
 This was followed by an off-Broadway reading of Eric Sirota's new musical A Good Day, a musical about dealing with Alzheimer's, at Actors Temple in the role of Paul.

-Since returning to live performing post-pandemic, Jay made his debut with On Site Opera as Betto di Signa in Gianni Schicchi.
+Upon returning to live performing post-pandemic, Jay made his debut with On Site Opera as Betto di Signa in Gianni Schicchi.
 He was also seen as Jim in Peter Ektrom's Gift of the Magi with Queens Opera Theatre and covered Silvio in New Camerata Opera's production of Cav+Pag.
 Jay also performed with Write Act Repertory in a concert of Sirota's A Good Day singing music of the character Sam.

 Breaking into the film world, Jay worked as an extra in the Spanish language short film Sin Fondo with Ripple Effect Artists, which premiered at The Alamo Drafthouse in Brooklyn, NY.
 Jay played the Inkeeper in a film version of Sirota's award winning Frankenstein with Write Act Repertory and portrayed the role of Duc du Durfort in Whitney George’s Julie with CamarataWorks.